Madagascar: Biodiversity and conservation

 Like its flora, Madagascar's fauna is diverse and exhibits a high rate of endemism.
 Lemurs have been characterized as "Madagascar's flagship mammal species" by Conservation International.
 In the absence of monkeys and other competitors, these primates have adapted to a wide range of habitats and diversified into numerous species.
 As of 2012, there were officially 103 species and subspecies of lemur, 39 of which were described by zoologists between 2000 and 2008.
 They are almost all classified as rare, vulnerable, or endangered.
 At least 17 species of lemur have become extinct since humans arrived on Madagascar, all of which were larger than the surviving lemur species.

 A number of other mammals, including the catlike fossa, are endemic to Madagascar.
-Over 300 species of birds have been recorded on the island, of which over 60 percent (including four families and 42 genera) are endemic.
-The few families and genera of reptiles that have reached Madagascar have diversified into more than 260 species, with over 90 percent of these being endemic (including one endemic family).
-The island is home to two-thirds of the world's chameleon species, including the smallest known, and researchers have proposed that Madagascar may be the origin of all chameleons.
+Over 300 species of birds have been recorded on the island, of which over 60% (including four families and 42 genera) are endemic.
+The few families and genera of reptiles that have reached Madagascar have diversified into more than 260 species, with over 90% of these being endemic (including one endemic family).
+The island is home to two-thirds of the world's chameleon species, including the smallest known.

 Endemic fish of Madagascar include two families, 15 genera and over 100 species, primarily inhabiting the island's freshwater lakes and rivers.
 Although invertebrates remain poorly studied in Madagascar, researchers have found high rates of endemism among the known species.
 All 651 species of terrestrial snail are endemic, as are a majority of the island's butterflies, scarab beetles, lacewings, spiders, and dragonflies.